 Usually, the ritual consists of dancing and then climbing of a 30-meter pole.
 Next, four of the five participants then launch themselves tied with ropes to descend to the ground.
 Throughout the process, the fifth remains on top of the pole, dancing and playing a flute and drum.

 According to one myth, native peoples created this ceremony to ask the gods to end a severe drought.
 Although the ritual did not originate with the Totonac people, today it is strongly associated with them.
 It is especially popular in and around Papantla in the Mexican state of Veracruz.
 UNESCO named the ceremony an Intangible Cultural Heritage in order to help the ritual survive and thrive in the modern world.

 For more information on the history of the dance, check out: https://en.wikipedia.org/wiki/Danza_de_los_Voladores_de_Papantla

-I took all the pictures while studying on a Fulbright-Hays scholarship for a month in Mexico.
+During my Fulbright-Hays scholarship, I took all these photos while I was studying for a month in Mexico.
 What a beautiful country and people!